everetteallen/remoteppd/README.md

 # remoteppd
-Remote PPDs for use with PPDURL in com.apple.mcxprinting
+Remote PPDs for use with PPDURL in com.apple.mcxprinting configuration profiles.